shubhamtotade/Git-repo/README.md

 #Shubham Totade

-This is a demo file
+This is a demo file.
+I am checking GIT commands.